buttheadbob/MDK-SE/Text-Panels-and-Drawing-Sprites.md

     );
 }
 ```
-#### A Caveat...

-Once upon a time, an LCD mod was integrated into the vanilla game: The Corner LCDs.
-These corner LCDs does at the time of the writing of this tutorial, _not_ report the correct surface size, but a full texture size.
-Be aware of this.

 ### Drawing A Frame

 The drawing API is for all intents and purposes quite low level.
 You tell the surface that you wish to start a new frame, then you create and add a bunch of sprites, then you tell the surface that you're done.